writing & research excerpts 

 UX DEPRESSION

-a worker drone confirmed suspicions that misery & depression is induced & designed in virtual spaces. algorithms don’t exactly center user experience, it's a deadbeat hustler doing the most for maximal profit. even the drones within are tired of collecting tears and converting misery to coins.agency is not completely lost when it is deeply connected to desire, knowing wtf u need & deserve.
+a worker drone confirmed suspicions that misery & depression is designed & induced in virtual spaces. algorithms don’t exactly center user experience, it's a deadbeat hustler doing the most for maximal profit. even the drones within are tired of collecting tears and converting misery to coins.agency is not completely lost when it is deeply connected to desire, knowing wtf u need & deserve.

 techno-capitalism, desire & power play is the long & short of my lyric essay in the latest @forspacech mag.